 If the odds at an exchange and a sportsbook are the same, the sportsbook will actually offer a better payout as the exchange bet will be affected by the commission.
 This means that the exchange needs to have odds that are larger than the sportsbook by a margin that is equal to or greater than the commission percentage.

 For example, if you are offered 10/1 at both an exchange and a sportsbook for the same bet then the return from the sportsbook for a £10 bet would be £110, but the exchange would be £105 (assuming a 5% commission rate).

 To further complicate things, many exchanges only charge commission on the net win for a market.
-So if you bet on three horses to win in the same race, two of your bets would be lost and would reduce your profit.
+So if you bet on three horses to win in the same race, two of your bets would be lost and would reduce your net win.
 Whilst this is a good thing for your wallet, it does make calculating returns a little bit more complicated.

 History of betting exchanges

 Betting exchanges have been kicking around since 1999 and in that time many have come and gone.
 The exchange industry was revolutionised by that of Betfair, who are now not only the biggest betting exchange in the world but also one of the biggest bookmakers.
 The company took over £390 million in revenue in 2014 alone, with an operating income of £61.4 million.

 The size of Betfair and the relatively few companies starting out as betting exchanges has meant that competition for the company is almost non-existent.
 This was highlighted even further in 2015 when the company’s biggest rival, WBX, closed their doors in March 2015 citing that operating and licensing costs were making the business non-viable.
 However, reading between the lines of the statement that was released and the sheer power of their biggest competitor, WBX were simply not able to keep up with Betfair in terms of player numbers and in turn, the liquidity of their site, an area that is absolutely crucial for a successful betting exchange, suffered.